An injured worker may not consider hiring a St. Louis work comp lawyer until there is a delay or denial of medical care.

-Many companies deny workers’ compensation claims citing fraud and abuse; however, statistics reveal that the number of injured workers who commit fraud are less than one percent.
+Many companies deny workers’ compensation claims citing fraud and abuse; however, statistics reveal that the number of injured workers who commit fraud is less than one percent.
 If you have been injured on the job, it is important to ensure that you receive fast and fair treatment for your medical condition.
 Consult with a St. Louis injured at work lawyer before accepting any settlement from the insurance company or employer.

 There are a number of workers who wait an average of 6 months to a year before consulting an attorney.
 An injured worker many not consider hiring an attorney until they become frustrated with delays and denials in medical care.
 However, a delay in treatment or insufficient treatment can cause secondary health issues.

 High Blood Pressure

 Stress and anxiety combined with delays and frustrations with the system can cause much more than just mental trauma.
 Being injured, disabled, off work, and experiencing financial hardships can contribute to an increase in blood pressure.